-I can hardly believe it, yet another supposedly reputable organisation has recommended creating a Business Plan as the first thing you should do if you’re contemplating starting a business.
+It is Cargo Cult Business Advice to recommend creating a Business Plan as the first thing or virtually the first thing you should do if you’re contemplating starting a business.

 - Start by creating a SWOT analysis.
-Where SWOT is an acronym for Strengths, Weaknesses, Opportunities, and Threats.
+Where SWOT is a mnemonic acronym for Strengths, Weaknesses, Opportunities, and Threats.
 I think they meant perform, not create, as the SWOT analysis framework has already been created.
-But perform an analysis of what, the business that doesn’t exist yet for which you are creating a business plan for in the first place?
+But perform an analysis of what, the business that doesn’t exist yet for which you are creating a Business Plan for in the first place?

 - Understand what the key elements to include in your Business Plan, and then